What is domestic abuse?

 Who is at risk from domestic abuse?

 Domestic abuse can happen to anyone, regardless of age, background, gender identity, sex, religion, sexual orientation or ethnicity.
 However, statistics show most domestic abuse is carried out by men and experienced by women.
-1 in 4 women will experience abuse in her lifetime and two women a week are killed by their current or former partner.
+Across England and Wales, 1 in 4 women will experience abuse in their lifetime and on average, one woman is killed by an abusive partner or ex every five days.
 Read more facts and statistics about domestic abuse.

 Next steps